chrissiefken/osbal/README.md

 While we could have used different technology to implement the UI components which are lighter to allow for a lower system footprint, its our belief that ease of installation and management are core to our mission.

+Ideally this set up should work for very limited hardware, with a 2gb footprint it should even run on a Raspberry Pi.

 ##Getting started

 ###Step 1: